chirontt/daggerfx/README.md

 	mvnw package

-and the resulting `daggerfx-1.0.0-SNAPSHOT-no-deps-<currentPlatform>.jar` file should be created in `target` directory, and can be executed directly with the `java -jar` command:
+and the resulting `daggerfx-1.0.0-SNAPSHOT-no-deps-<currentPlatform>.jar` file should be created in `target` directory, and can be executed directly with the `java -jar` command, e.g. in a Linux box:

 	java -jar target/daggerfx-1.0.0-SNAPSHOT-no-deps-linux.jar